 This is because a mid-sized pistol will be small enough to conceal adequately, but large enough to be used effectively in an SHTF situation with its higher round count.
 9mm, .40 S&W, and .45 ACP should be the only calibers you consider for your pistol as they are the most abundant and easiest to find.

 In addition to your pistol, plan on having a minimum of five magazines in total for it.
-No, by no means should you carry all five magazines at once.
-But it’s still a good idea to have spares if any become lost or damaged.
-You should also have a variety of high-quality holsters (OWB holster, IWB holster, shoulder holster, etc.) that you can use for a variety of different situations.
+By no means should you carry all five magazines at once.
+However, it’s still a good idea to have spares if any become lost or damaged (plus, you can leave your spares in your vehicle just in case).

 A .22 SEMI-AUTOMATIC RIFLE